 The Ranken-Jordan Home for Convalescent Crippled Children opened its doors April 9, 1941, under the supervision of Mary Ranken Jordan and her husband Clay Jordan.
-Operating from their Ladue, Missouri home, they – along with a small staff – took in children from the St. Louis area suffering from polio, osteomyelitis and bone tuberculosis.
+Operating from Ladue, Missouri, they – along with a small staff – took in children from the St. Louis area suffering from polio, osteomyelitis and bone tuberculosis.

 In the 1960's, the Ranken-Jordan Home expanded to allow more children and a larger staff.
-However, by the early 2000s, Ranken Jordan was outgrowing the 15,000 square-foot, 26-bed home and was taking care of children with more complex conditions.
+By the early 2000s, Ranken Jordan was outgrowing the 15,000 square-foot, 26-bed facility and was caring for children with more complex medical conditions.

 The children cared for within Ranken Jordan required not only state-of-the-art equipment but also highly specialized clinical professionals.
 Therefore, in 2002, Ranken Jordan began its transition of licensure from "home" to "children's hospital."
 Despite the change in status, the original mission of Mary Ranken Jordan and Clay Jordan remained the same.
 Thus, the Ranken Jordan-Home for Convalescent Crippled Children was known as Ranken Jordan Pediatric Bridge Hospital.

 In 2004, just 2 years after the transition, Ranken Jordan moved out of the Ladue home and relocated to Maryland Heights, Missouri, into a newly-built 62,000 square-foot, 34-bed facility.
 The current hospital building houses ultramodern equipment and is specifically designed to entice patients to get out of their rooms and engage in daily life-centered activities.
 Learn more about Ranken Jordan's facility.